-For mental health and substance use emergencies, follow the same procedures as for any other medical emergency, as outlined in Emergency and urgent care.
+For mental health emergencies, follow the same procedures as for any other medical emergency, as outlined in Emergency and urgent care.
+Prior authorization will not be required for behavioral health inpatient admission after treatment in an emergency department.

-For substance use services, prior authorization rules will follow Massachusetts state law as established by Chapter 258 of the Acts of 2014.
+Effective for plan years beginning on or after October 1, 2015, Massachusetts state law (Chapter 258 of the Acts of 2014) restricts the circumstances in which insurers may require prior authorization for substance use services.
 We will not require prior authorization for substance use services in any circumstances where this is not allowed by Chapter 258.